ismet55555/yojenkins/docs/source/contribute.md

 ### Building the Documentation

-The documentation is built using `mkdocs`, whcih will use the `source` directory and the `mkdocs.yml` configuration file.
+The documentation is built using `mkdocs`, which will use the `source` directory and the `mkdocs.yml` configuration file.

 1. Open a terminal and navigate to the `docs` directory.